 Distribution.
 SBOMs need to be delivered quickly and easy to use.
 This requirement doesn’t specify how quickly SBOMs should be delivered, but they must be turned in quickly.
 Also, your SBOM needs to have access permission in place when delivered.
 Lastly, the requirement states that SBOMs can be either:

 As high-profile cyberattacks continue to grow, SBOMs are essential in helping organizations identify components and assess whether they need an update or patch.
-Knowing which components may be vulnerable is almost impossible.
+In the absence of an SBOM, it may be very difficult to determine which components might be vulnerable, as relatively complex software systems can have thousands or more dependencies.

 All the features of a compliant SBOM work to provide enhanced cybersecurity.
 As modern attacks become more disruptive and expensive, organizations maintain integrity by using an SBOM to verify that all components and files it contains are the same ones that were intended.